NamilD/Nakuma-Player/README.md

 This Program needs only a web browser.

 Working perfect on chrome and firefox.
+(Minimum required display width for better view is 355px )

 Just download the code and run index.html